V. S. Naipaul: Personal life

 During his first trip to Argentina, in 1972, Naipaul met and began an affair with Margaret Murray Gooding, a married Anglo-Argentine mother of three.
 He revealed his affair to his wife one year after it began, telling her that he had never been sexually satisfied in their relationship.
 In Patrick French's biography, Naipaul recounts his domestic abuse towards Margaret: "I was very violent with her for two days with my hand ...
 She thought of it in terms of my passion for her ...
 My hand was swollen."
 French writes that the "cruelty [for Naipaul] was part of the attraction".
 He moved between both women for the next 24 years.

-In 1995, as he was travelling through Indonesia with Gooding, his wife Patricia was hospitalized with cancer.
+In 1995, as he was travelling through Indonesia with Gooding, his wife Patricia was hospitalised with cancer.
 She died the following year.
 Within two months of her death, Naipaul ended his affair with Gooding and married Nadira Alvi, a divorced Pakistani journalist more than 20 years his junior.
 He had met her at the home of the American consul-general in Lahore.
 In 2003, he adopted Nadira's daughter, Maleeha, who was then 25.

 Naipaul's brother, Shiva Naipaul, was a novelist and journalist.
 Shiva died in 1985 at the age of 40.

-Death

 Naipaul died at his home in London on 11 August 2018.
 Before dying he read and discussed Lord Tennyson's poem Crossing the Bar with those at his bedside.
 His funeral took place at Kensal Green Cemetery.